Research ethics and consent

 For any articles including information which could potentially identify an individual (including but not limited to an individual’s name, address, place of employment, date of birth, telephone number, email address, medical records or patient ID, account numbers, license number, IP address and full or comparable photographic image or video) authors must confirm that they have obtained written informed consent to publish the details from the affected individual (or their parents/guardians if the participant in not an adult or unable to give informed consent; or next of kin if the participant is deceased).
 Identifying information includes (but is not limited to) written descriptions, photographs, videos, pedigrees and rare diseases.
 The process of obtaining consent to publish should include sharing the article with the individual (or whoever is consenting on their behalf), so that they are fully aware of the content of the article before it is published.

-Consent to Publish statements must confirm that the details and any images, videos, recordings, etc can be published, and that the person(s) providing consent have been shown the article contents to be published.
+Consent to Publish statements must confirm that the details of any images, videos, recordings, etc can be published, and that the person(s) providing consent have been shown the article contents to be published.
 Authors may use this Consent to Publish Form (provided by the Taylor & Francis group, of which Dove Medical Press is part of), which should be completed, signed, and saved securely.

 A statement to confirm that Consent to Publish has been obtained must be included within the manuscript.
 Authors must also state who granted consent to publish.